dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T1814: Genetic resources are crucial for agricultural innovation.
+### T1814: Genetic diversity from local resources is vital for crop development.

 |Support|
 |---|